top of page

 FreeWorld is a nonprofit helping formerly incarcerated individuals get high wage, high demand jobs in the trucking industry.

-The organization supports program participants, known as FreeAgents, in obtaining their CDL-A license.
-Currently FreeWorld has limited engagement with program graduates.
+The organization supports program participants, known as FreeAgents, in obtaining a trucking license.
+Currently, FreeWorld has limited engagement with program graduates.
 They want to develop a Post-Program Portal to continue providing career support.

 Screenshot 2024-10-18 at 10.20.01 AM.png